oktytncy/airgapped-hcd-openshift-runbook/README.md

     Kubernetes Version: v1.31.13
     ```

-    In my case, I installed both Helm and Docker manually.
+    > In my case, I installed both Helm and Docker manually.
 When you check their versions, you will see that they are now installed, even if they were not present before.

+    💡 **Expected Output:**
     ```shell
     [root@itz-h1lus0-helper-1 ~]# helm version
     bash: helm: command not found...